richard-fairthorne/richard-fairthorne/README.md

 - 👋 Hi, I’m @richard-fairthorne
 - 👀 I’m interested in fast, expressive programming languages.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m make things with Rust.
-- 💞️ I’m looking to collaborate on a platform independent Rust GUI library/framework, similar in nature to React-Native.
-- 📫 How to reach me ???
-I'll set something up shortly.

 <!---
 richard-fairthorne/richard-fairthorne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.